What is PAD?

 PAD can lead to other problems

-PAD is widespread and life threatening.1 The disease is characterized by narrowed, hardened arteries in the legs, limiting blood flow to the legs and feet.
+PAD is widespread and life threatening.1 The disease is characterized by narrowed, hardened Arteries are blood vessels that carry blood to your heart and other parts of your body. in the legs, limiting blood flow to the legs and feet.
 This disease has a range of general symptoms including aches, numbness and burning sensations in the legs and feet.

 You may have trouble getting rest due to leg pain, you may have leg pain while walking and you may have sores that won’t heal.
-Leg pain can become intolerable,20 and amputation is a common treatment for advanced stages of the disease.
+Leg pain can become intolerable,20 and To surgically remove all or part of a limb (leg, foot or toe) is a common treatment for advanced stages of the disease.

 Millions of Americans are living with PAD, but only 25 percent are undergoing treatment.6 Fortunately, with early detection, there may be several treatment options for people who have this disease and symptoms can be reduced or eliminated.
-Treating PAD early also may help prevent the disease from worsening to its most serious form, called critical limb ischemia, where the risk of amputation is significant and a patient’s life could be at risk.
+Treating PAD early also may help prevent the disease from worsening to its most serious form, called Also potentially known as CLI, the most severe and deadly form of peripheral artery disease., where the risk of amputation is significant and a patient’s life could be at risk.

 The effects of PAD can lead to other severe health problems.
-For example, atherosclerosis is associated with the buildup of calcified plaque inside arteries from PAD.
+For example, Atherosclerosis is a disease in which plaque builds up inside your arteries.
+Arteries are blood vessels that carry oxygen-rich blood to your heart and other parts of your body. is associated with the buildup of calcified plaque inside arteries from PAD.
 The plaque buildup puts PAD patients at risk for heart attack or stroke.21

 Raul can’t sleep anymore; the pain is so bad